JeanMeche/riegler.fr/src/content/2023-07-20-angular-memory-leak.md

 excerpt: "Know the tools to help you investigate memory leaks."
 coverImage: "blog/angular-leak/daan-mooij-91LGCVN5SAI-unsplash.jpg"
 date: "2023-07-20T00:00:00.000Z"
-ogImage:
-  url: "assets/blog/ts-tricks/cover.png"
 ---

 Today, I'd like to present to you an issue that has been reported several years ago.
 A user was concerned by a memory leak when using the animation module.
-Let explore the investigation that lead to fixing this issue !
+Let revisit the investigation that lead to fixing this issue !

 ## Confirming the presence of a memory leak